If I gave you a million dollars, how would you react? If you were poor, you’d be thrilled. You’d thank

 Getting straightened out

-A miracle takes place whenever God transforms a crooked man like Saul into a righteous man like Paul.
-Saul was the chief of sinners – a violent man and a blasphemer (1 Tim 1:13) – but by the grace of God he became an apostle and herald of the gospel.
+the chief of sinners – a violent man and a blasphemer (1 Tim 1:13) – but by the grace of God he became an apostle and herald of the gospel.
 That’s a miracle!
 But the miracle might not have happened if Saul had been convinced that he was righteous to begin with.
 In fact, that was part of Saul’s problem; he thought he was righteous when he wasn’t.

 It would have been a mistake to tell Saul the sinner that he was righteous.
 And it’s a mistake to tell the Sauls of this world that they are righteous.
 The self-righteous aren’t righteous but unrighteous.